FedericoDesio/SysdigLogin/README.md

 Further test cases which should be added having more time:

-1) Forgot your password functionality.
+1) Forgot password functionality.

 2) Login using external accounts:
     - Google
     - SAML
     - OpenID

-3) Test he behaivor of the data center drop down against the system requirements:
+3) Verify the data center selection drop down and the system behaivor against the system requirements:
     - EU Central
     - US Est
     - US West

 4) Negative scenarios: verify that the User is not able to Login with
-    - Black username
+    - Empty username
-    - Black password
+    - Empty password
-    - Invalid format username (not valid email format): check the system notification
+    - Invalid format username (not valid email format): check the system message

 5) Creation of a free trial account.

-6) Multi-browser compatibility:
+6) Multi-browser compatibility (execute all tests at least in the most popular Browsers):
     - Firefox
     - Safari
     - MS Edge

-Usability:
+Usability/Accessibility:

     Verify that once the login page is fully loaded, by default the username textbox has the focus (and the cursor).